-When the parent of a child in out-of-home care has been affected by substance use recovery timelines are an important factor in reunification efforts.
-Many jurisdictions have developed specialized programs to bring child welfare, substance abuse, and court systems together to support reunification.
+When the parent of a child in out-of-home care has been affected by substance use recovery timelines are an important factor in supporting family reunification efforts.
+Many jurisdictions have developed specialized programs to bring child welfare, substance abuse treatment programs, and court systems together to support reunification.
 The following resources also include State and local examples.

 Child Custody and Mothers With Substance Use Disorder: Unintended Consequences (PDF - 239 KB)